Expert property inventory management services ensuring accuracy, transparency, a

 Our check out service provides a detailed report on the condition of the property at the end of the tenancy.
-The check out document is compared to the inventory report in order to determine how the property has changed since the start of the tenancy.
+The property check out document is compared to the inventory report in order to determine how the property has changed since the start of the tenancy.
 The report will record any items of damage, maintenance and the standard of cleanliness.
 The reports includes both written and photographic information.

 Taking into account the length of the tenancy and fair wear and tear guidance, we will assign responsibility of the item to the landlord or tenant within the report.
 For more information on fair wear and tear, please refer to the TDS (Tenancy Deposit Scheme).